 Staying active can be as simple as taking a short walk around your backyard, gardening, cleaning your home environment, knitting and cooking.
 Keep your body flexible by stretching or doing yoga first thing in the morning when you wake up.
 Having a daily routine is important to keep you stay active, strong and healthy.
 You can also stay active by practising singing or joining a virtual choir.
 There are many health benefits of singing to your mental, physical and emotional health that you may not know.
 ACH Group’s Sing for Joy virtual choir offers weekly online rehearsal led by an experienced choir director to help you learn new songs and singing techniques in a fun and social environment.

 Keeping yourself busy and entertained during COVID-19 is very important.
 Listening to music, watching your favourite shows on Netflix, playing video games, subscribing to YouTube tutorials and learning new skill are some ideas you can try.
 We’ve come up with a list of fun things you can do online while in lockdown.

-Stay informed with the right information
+Stay informed with the right information about Coronavirus

 During uncertain times like these, information overload could happen, resulting in stress and anxiety.
 Staying informed and getting the right information from reliable sources is key.
 If you need more information about COVID-19, visit ACH Group’s COVID-19 Response Page to find out more.